Investing Simple Logo

 Firstrade: Top International Brokerage Pick!

 Our top pick for an international brokerage is Firstrade.
-They offer commission-free trading, retirement accounts, and most importantly, international accounts for non-US investors.
-This brokerage participates with over a dozen foreign countries.
-If your country is listed below, you can invest in US markets with Firstrade!
+They offer commission-free trading, retirement accounts, and importantly, international accounts for non-US investors.
+This brokerage currently supports investors from the following countries:

 • China